Quick Start

 Resolution resolution = cameraInfo.SupportedResolutions[^1];

-await using CapturePipeline<OnDemandCaptureSession>? capturePipeline = cameraDevice.CreateOnDemandCaptureSession(resolution);
+await using CapturePipeline<OnDemandCaptureSession>? capturePipeline = cameraDevice.CreateOnDemandPipeline(resolution, useCase);

-if (capturePipeline == null || !await capturePipeline.CaptureSession.WaitForInitializationAsync())
+if (capturePipeline == null || !await capturePipeline.Session.WaitForInitializationAsync())

 {